 Well, the logic is: More black managers = increased tolerance by the racist few towards a black influence on the sport = less incidents of racism.

 So, is the Premier League ready to adopt such a radical strategy?
-What will the implications be? and is it even needed?
+What will the implications be?
+Moreover, is it even needed?

 The PFA’s chief Gordon Taylor, who has incorporated it into their 6-point-plan to eradicate racism is hopeful that the Rooney Rule will play a part in avoiding a breakaway black players union that has been publicly suggested by Manchester United defender Rio Ferdinand.

 The F.A., like many of the black community, are disappointed at the lack of black managers in football.
-Of the 92 clubs in England, this number currently stands at a disappointing three – Chris Hughton at Norwich City, Chris Powell at Charlton Athletic and Keith Curle at Nott’s County.
+Of the 92 clubs in England, this number has rarely risen above three, varying season to season in the modern hire-fire culture.

 In my opinion, the difference between the NFL and the Premier League is chronological, it’s all about the timeframes between a black sports-star’s big arrival, and the knock-on effect that had to role-model budding black stars into the respective sport, and then onwards into coaching.